 Another benefit is that concrete driveways are suitable under all weather conditions.
 This is especially relevant for cities such as Melbourne where it can get swelteringly hot in the summer.
 In contrast, this heat degrades and destroys other types of driveways such as asphalt.

-Factors affecting the cost of concrete driveways
+Factors affecting the cost

 In many ways, general figures are meaningless unless you understand what factors actually increase or decrease the final cost.
 If you don’t understand pricing mechanisms, you might think that you’re being overcharged for a service that is actually standard practice.
 Like all services, research and due diligence are a necessity!